 The cover of the Marathon comes off in four pieces must be hand washed only.
 Britax is pretty serious about this point as the manual has bold red letters telling you not to machine wash.
 It also must be line-dried, so you'll want to plan before washing it.

 The Marathon ClickTight is a high-quality product with impressive quality and comfort.
 While this is the lower-level ClickTight, it is still significantly nicer than much of the competition (above left).
-With durable materials in a contained design, which works as expected, it is hard to find fault with this car seat.
+With durable materials in a closed design, which works as expected, it is hard to find fault with this car seat.
 This option has less padding and thinner headrest than the other ClickTight options in this review, but it is well-made, and the fabric is soft.
 The smooth full contained seat (above right) gives the Marathon a sleek and clean overall look.

-The bottom of the seat has a rubber rim to help stabilize the seat and there are no rough edges that could dent or damage your vehicle seat.
+The bottom of the seat has a rubber rim to help stabilize it, and there are no rough edges that could dent or damage your vehicle seat.

 The Marathon is somewhat heavy, as are all of the ClickTight products we reviewed earning only 5 of 10 for weight and size.
 It weighs 27.9 in the rear-facing configuration and is slightly lighter in the front-facing mode.
 This car seat is not the best option for parents looking to carry their seat or who plan to use it in the city on public transportation.
 The Marathon measures 18.2 inches wide making it narrower than some but not as good as others that measure 17 inches.
-If you need to fit mulitpel people or safety seats in one row, this could be a contender depending on your car.
+If you need to fit multiple people or safety seats in one row, this could be a contender depending on your car.